mahsin-islam/Touch-Slider-MediaBrix-HammerJs/README.md

 #### Licensing
 Touch Slider MediaBrix HammerJs is licensed under the [GNU v3 Public License](https://github.com/mahsin-islam/Touch-Slider-MediaBrix-HammerJs/edit/master/LICENSE).
-In addition to the terms set by the GNU v3 Public License, I ask that if you use any code from this repository that you send us a message to let me know.
+In addition to the terms set by the GNU v3 Public License, I ask that if you use any code from this repository that you send me a message to let me know.